micmejia/bible-dump/NKJV/Ezekiel/Ezek 38.md

 Now the word of the Lord came to me, saying,

 ###### 2
-"Son of man, set your face against Gog, of the land of Magog, [^a]the prince of Rosh, Meshech, and Tubal, and prophesy against him,
+"Son of man, set your face against Gog, of the land of Magog, the prince of Rosh, Meshech, and Tubal, and prophesy against him,

 ###### 3
 and say, 'Thus says the Lord God: "Behold, I _am_ against you, O Gog, the prince of Rosh, Meshech, and Tubal.